 Refer to your Ariens operator’s manual for all the safety features provided on your snowblower.
 Make sure they are operating correctly.

 Single-Stage Snowblower: The auger should stop after you release the auger bar.
 The engine must stop running when the engine switch is set to the off position.
 Do not operate the snowblower if the auger fails to stop after releasing the auger bar.

 Snowblowers can be dangerous to use.
-Taking the time to understand the dangers and safety components on your snowblower is a must.
+Taking the time to understand the dangers and safety components of your snowblower is a must.

-3. Change Engine Oil and Filter on Your Ariens Snowblower
+3. Change the Engine Oil and Filter on Your Ariens Snowblower

 The engine oil and filter on most Ariens residential snowblowers should be changed every 50 hours or annually to keep your engine lubricated with clean oil.
 If you are running a new engine, you should complete an initial oil change at around 5-10 hours.

 Not changing your engine oil regularly can have damaging effects to the engine.

 - Prepare Work Surface: Lay covering over your work surface to prevent spilled oil from penetrating the ground.
 Cardboard and newspaper work well.

 - Warm Engine Oil: Start your snowblower, park it on top of work surface cover, and let it run for 2 to 3 minutes to warm the engine oil.
 Warm oil flows better than cool oil.
 Take caution when working around the hot engine.

 - Remove the Key & Unplug the Spark Plug Boot: Remove the ignition key and spark plug boot to keep your snowblower from starting while servicing your snowblower.
 This is a necessary safety precaution to prevent serious injury.